xtremeonecoder/school-management-system/README.md

 # School Management System - Web Application
 A simple web application for managing school, teachers, students, exam, result, report, schedule and so forth activities.
-The application is developed for the PHP biginners with a very simple and easy coding manner.
+The application is developed (between 2010 and 2011) for the PHP biginners with a very simple and easy coding manner.
 So that, PHP biginners can easily understand the idea.

+## Development Period
+This simple PHP web-application is developed between 2010 and 2011.
+For the very PHP biginners to understand the basics of PHP and MySQL database connectivity and integration as well as interactive frontend implementation.

 ## Technology Used: